Download Our Free E-book

 A: The whole point is to save claimant landlords losses in rental income so that tenants who are not meeting their obligations can be removed from the property.
-Possession Orders themselves fall in to 2 types being
+Possession Orders themselves fall into 2 types being

 WITH PERMISSION TO TRANSFER: If you have permission to transfer your Possession Order already you start the transfer process immediately.
 You can use our fixed price package of £799+ VAT to transfer the order to Shergroup.
-As part of our Property Solutions we will manage the whole process all the way through to eviction for you, including all the new requirements.
+As part of our Property Solutions, we will manage the whole process all the way through to eviction for you, including all the new requirements.

 WITHOUT PERMISSION TO TRANSFER: If don’t have express wording in your Possession Order then the good news is you still have an option.
 You can enforce your Possession Order, whether it’s a PCOL version, or a County Court Order by making a separate application to seek that permission.
 We can take care of this for you under a second, ed fixed package of £699 plus VAT, which includes updating your Possession Order with the Court’s permission.

 We will apply to the county court to ask the Court to make an order allowing the enforcement to take place in the High Court with Shergroup.
-The judge has a discretion on whether to make that order so we will work with you to put forward the best reasons why the delay in the county court is going to adversely impact on you or your business.
-We cannot guarantee that the Court will make the order – but if it doesn’t then we will refund you refund you the eviction management part of your fixed fee in the sum of £699+ VAT without any quibble.
+The judge has discretion on whether to make that order so we will work with you to put forward the best reasons why the delay in the county court is going to adversely impact you or your business.
+We cannot guarantee that the Court will make the order – but if it doesn’t then we will refund you the eviction management part of your fixed fee in the sum of £699+ VAT without any quibble.

 AND FINALLY ……

 If you just want to submit your Possession Order to us for us to advise you on what you do need to do next we are happy to help.
-We offer a FREE review service for all types of County Court possession order.
+We offer a FREE review service for all types of County Court possession orders.
 You can speak to one of our trained advisors and they will guide you on the best option for you and your situation.